phaspez/mintram.id.vn/posts/leaderboard-with-supabase.md

 that's lengthy! here's the summary of the above script:

-- the `get_leaderboard` and `_fetch_leaderboard_async`, which creates a new request, assembles the request header, makes the request, parses the body, then fires a signal that contains an array of dictionaries. you can then use that to display the data in the game.
+- the `get_leaderboard` calls down to `_fetch_leaderboard_async`, which creates a new request, assembles the request header, makes the request, parses the body, then fires a signal that contains an array of dictionaries. you can then use that to display the data in the game.
-- the `submit_score` adn `_submit_score_async` takes in player UUID, score, and name. it also works similarly to the above functions
+- the `submit_score` and `_submit_score_async` take in player UUID, score, and name. they also work similarly to the above functions
 - `get_postgres_timestamp_utc` creates a timestamptz string for postgres.
-- `convert_utc_string_to_local` converts the string from the above function to your local machine's timezone.
+- `convert_utc_string_to_local` converts the timestamptz string from the above function to your local machine time.
 - when making requests, `?order=score.desc` means order by the score column in descending order. you can also sort multiple columns, just replace it with something like `?order=score.desc,last_submit.desc`
 - `Prefer: resolution=merge-duplicates` is a header that tells Supabase how to handle conflict when inserting data. in this case